Saturday is National Clean Out Your Refrigerator Day—What Do the Contents of Your Fridge Say About Your Personality Type?

 - A C shops from a list.

-- A C knows what everything should cost, and will rarely buy something that is full cost.
-They can keep a running tally of the toll in their heads while they shop, and are crazy, spookily accurate in being able to predict the final total.
+- A C knows what everything should cost and will rarely buy something that is full cost.
+They may keep a running tally of the toll in their heads while they shop and are crazy, spookily accurate in being able to predict the final total.

 - A C has a clean fridge, with no expired products or past-edible leftovers hidden in the back.
-Similar products are stored together—Olives next to pickles, mustard next to mayo.
+Similar products are stored together—olives next to pickles and mustard next to mayo.
 If someone goes into the fridge and puts the milk on the wrong shelf, the next time the C opens the fridge, they’ll move it to its proper place.

 If you have a DISC style blend that’s reflected in your grocery shopping style or by the contents of your fridge, we’d love to hear about it in the comments below.